-INCLUDE THIS INFOGRAPHIC IN YOUR INTERNAL COMMUNICATIONS OR PRINTED MATERIALS AND DISPLAY IT IN HIGH-TRAFFIC AREAS TO EXPLAIN THE DIFFERENCES BETWEEN A COLD, THE FLU, COVID-19, AND RSV.
+INCLUDE THIS INFOGRAPHIC IN YOUR INTERNAL COMMUNICATIONS OR PRINTED MATERIALS AND DISPLAY IT IN HIGH-TRAFFIC AREAS TO EXPLAIN THE DIFFERENCES BETWEEN A COLD, THE FLU, AND COVID-19.

-COLD VS. FLU VS. COVID-19 VS. RSV
+COLD VS. FLU VS. COVID-19

-Is it a cold, the flu, COVID-19, or RSV?^{1, 2} Sometimes cold, flu, COVID-19, and RSV symptoms can be similar, but there are some differences.
+Is it a cold, the flu, or COVID-19?1 Sometimes cold, flu, and COVID-19 symptoms can be similar, but there are some differences.
 The only way to ensure a proper diagnosis is to visit your healthcare provider.

-Common Symptoms Cold Flu COVID-19 RSV
+Common Symptoms Cold Flu COVID-19

-Fever and/or chills 8 8 8
+Fever and/or chills 8 8

 Headache 8 8

 Muscle pain or body aches 8 8

 Feeling tired or weak 8 8

 Sore throat 8 8 8

-Runny or stuffy nose 8 8 8 8
+Runny or stuffy nose 8 8 8

-Sneezing 8 8
+Sneezing 8

-Cough 8 8 8 8
+Cough 8 8 8

 Shortness of breath or difficulty breathing 8 8

-Vomiting and diarrhea \otimes 8
+Vomiting and diarrhea 8 8

 Change in or loss of taste or smell 8

-Decrease in appetite 8

-Wheezing 8